-- A) The Student-Sponsored Legislation program is based on the "Write Your Own Bill" principle, that there is an inherent difference between the authorship of a bill and the sponsorship of a bill. - 1) Any UCSB undergraduate student may sponsor his/her own bill. - 2) As mandated by the fact that the Legislative authority of the Associated Students is vested in the individual members of the Legislative Council, Only Legislative Council representatives may author legislation. - 3) A student who writes or sponsors his/her own bill does not mean that the student authors it. - B) All Student-Sponsored Bills can initially be written by their Student Sponsors. - C) The responsibility for official authorship of the legislation shall be taken up by a Legislative Council member. - D) Both the Student Sponsor and the Student Co-Sponsor should be present at the meeting which their Bill appears on the agenda. - E) At the appropriate time, the Author shall defer the floor to the Student-Sponsor so that the legislation and the intent of the legislation explained.
+- A) The Student-Sponsored Legislation Program is based on the "Write Your Own Bill" principle, that there is an inherent difference between the authorship of a bill and the sponsorship of a bill. - 1) Any UCSB undergraduate student may sponsor their own bill.

+- 2) As mandated by the fact that the legislative authority of the Associated Students is vested in the individual members of the Senate; only Senators may author legislation. - 3) A student who writes or sponsors their own bill does not mean that the student authors it. - B) All Student-Sponsored Bills can initially be written by their Student Sponsors. - C) The responsibility for official authorship of the legislation shall be taken up by a Senate member. - D) Both the Student Sponsor and the Student Co-Sponsor should be present at the meeting which their Bill appears on the agenda. - E) At the appropriate time, the Author shall defer the floor to the Student-Sponsor so that the legislation and the intent of the legislation explained.